sei-protocol/sei-chain/integration_test/dapp_tests/README.md

 The tests can be ran against already deployed contracts on arctic-1 or on clusters.
 For arctic-1 the contract addresses are already stored on config directory.
 For cluster tests, tests first deploy the contracts and store addresses in a new json created in config directory.
 For the next iterations the tests are going to use these addresses.
+To run the tests against node cluster, update the endpoints on constants.js file.

 To run the tests you can simply pass `-f` flag into the command.
 ## Tests